-Eng.
-101, 102, 103 Survey of English Literature 3 credits each
+Eng 101, 102, 103 Survey of English Literature 3 hours each

-A sequence in representative English Literature, including intellectual and cultural influences.
-101, Beowulf through Donne; 102, Milton through Coleridge; 103, Byron to the present.
+A sequence in representative English Literature, including intellectual and cultural influences, 101, Beowulf through

+Donne; 102, Milton through Coleridge; 103, Byron to the present.
 Non-sequential; these classes do not have to be taken in order.
 To be offered alternate years.

-Eng 104, 105, 106 Introduction to Literature 3 credits each
+Eng 104, 105, 106 Introduction to Literature 3 hours each

-Analysis of the three major types of literature through the reading of works in English and in translation.
+Analysis of literature and ideas involving work in English and in translation.
 104, fiction; 105, drama; 106, poetry.
-Non-sequential, these classes do not have to be taken in order.
+Non-sequential; these classes do not have to be taken in order.

-Eng 107, 108, 109 World Literature 3 credits each A chronological survey of masterpieces in Western World Literature from ancient times to the present.
+Eng 107, 108, 109 World Literature 3 hours each A chronological survey of masterpieces in Western World Literature from ancient times to the present.
 107, Greek and Roman; 108, Medieval and Renaissance; 109, 18th century to the present.
 Non-sequential; these classes do not have to be taken in order.